 Dr Kimberley Jayne has a PhD in animal behaviour from the University of Exeter, UK.
 She engages with policy- and decision-makers in the UK and advises the Science Consortium on strategies for the implementation of animal-free research methods.
 She has particular expertise in behavioural testing.

 Dr Ankita Pandey has a PhD in zoology from Maharishi University of Information Technology, India.
 Her PhD work at CSIR-Indian Institute of Toxicology Research focused on developing stem cell–based high-throughput in vitro systems to assess the neurotoxicity and developmental neurotoxicity potential of drugs and chemicals.
-She advises the Science Consortium on the implementation and regulatory acceptance of non-animal test methods in India.
+Dr Pandey advises the Science Consortium on the implementation and regulatory acceptance of non-animal test methods in India.

 Dr Tess Renahan has a PhD in biology from the Max Planck Institute for Biology Tübingen, Germany, where she also carried out postdoctoral research, and an undergraduate degree in integrative biology with a concentration in human health from the University of California–Berkeley, US.
-She advises the Science Consortium on non-animal, human-relevant methods for the toxicity testing of plant protection products and biocides in the EU and the UK.
+Dr Renahan advises the Science Consortium on non-animal, human-relevant methods for the toxicity testing of plant protection products and biocides in the EU and the UK.

 Dr Nuria Roldan has a PhD in biochemistry, molecular biology and biomedicine from the Complutense University of Madrid, Spain, where she studied the molecular mechanisms of pulmonary surfactant function.
 After the completion of her PhD, Dr Roldan worked for several years in the organ-on-a-chip field developing and using in vitro lung models for toxicity, safety, and efficacy testing.
 Dr Roldan advises the Science Consortium on inhalation toxicity and nanomaterial testing.